 Sharing and displaying social credibility through testimonials etc on several websites or networks is a good idea.

 Remember the times when you cringed at the slow or cumbersome payment at any website?
 You like any other person would have thought of going for alternatives.
 Don’t lose out to your competitors because of clumsy payment modes.
-It’s best to have all the transactions going on in a single tab and presented in a systematic way.
+It’s best to have all the transactions going on in a single tab and presented systematically.
 Also, the rising popularity of the new payment modes like the e-wallets, bitcoins, etc have to be incorporated at the earliest in your e-commerce stores.
 These are a good business strategy for increasing e-commerce conversion rates.

 Despite the popularity of images and video, text hasn’t lost its charm.
 It is the best answer to the question on how to sell your product on amazon and on your e-commerce sites.
 More than the charm, text is essential in conveying the details of your product.
 Make sure you have the information portrayed correctly in a crisp way.
 If there is any missing information / ambiguity people would tend to switch to alternative websites that give complete information.

 Ads are effective when performance is tracked thoroughly!
-Invest time and money in experimenting with amazon or google ads in the beginning if you are new to the field.
+Invest time and money in experimenting with amazon or Google Ads in the beginning if you are new to the field.
 Setting up the ads the right way will surely bring more traffic but keep an eye for metrics that will affect the effectiveness of the ads like click-through-rates, conversions etc.

-Customers love discounts and they will continue to do so.
+Customers love discounts, and they will continue to do so.
 Have the pricing such that you can tender attractive discounts.
 This is also an effective way to show that you care for your customers.
 But ensure that you are genuine while doing so.
 Your price can’t be showing exactly the double and then offering 50% discount.
-Look at the competitors when deciding the offers so as to not make a blatant mistake.
+Look at the competitors when deciding the offers to not make a blatant mistake.
 Effective discounts are sure shot way of increasing e-commerce conversion rates.

-Live chat support is being offered by a plenty of websites for good.
+Live chat software is being offered by a plenty of websites for good.
 It helps eliminate problems even when they arise, answers questions of the customers as and when they come.
 By talking to customers in real time, prospective customers are not lost because they were too lazy to leave an email.
 Also, this reduces the stress of post sales customer support.

 The easiest and cheapest way to increase conversions is through repeat sales and through word of mouth.
 Never let a customer have a bad experience as this might ruin not only his expectation of your services but may result in bad publicity for your company or products.
-Always be pro-active in reaching out to customers when they face an issue with order fulfillment, product quality or any other usability issue.
+Always be proactive in reaching out to customers when they face an issue with order fulfillment, product quality or any other usability issue.
 An impeccable post order customer support will go a long way in improving the e-commerce conversion rates of your products and store.

 Do not compare your conversion rate to others.
 This makes little or no sense and has almost no meaning.
 Always consider your own development of this key figure.
 Optimize your website or online store and compare different periods, such as the conversion rate in the previous year and now.
 Use customer segmentation to compare different marketing channels or different target groups.
 What does the e-commerce conversion rates look like in women and men?
 Are they different?
 And why are they?
 Easier to compare the conversion rate of different Internet browsers.
 You will be surprised how different the e-commerce conversion rates can be?
 What is the reason?
 Are there any technical problems in a particular browser?
 Perhaps the page loading time in different browsers is also very different.